-9 The NAS, like Scholz et al., proposed excluding Medicare and Medicaid because of the difficult conceptual issues that arise in placing a value on the in-kind provision of health insurance and care.
+10 The NAS, like Scholz et al., proposed excluding Medicare and Medicaid because of the difficult conceptual issues that arise in placing a value on the in-kind provision of health insurance and care.

 Another issue explored by Scholz et al. was the poverty impact of different benefit programs, allowing a determination of which programs were most responsible for the reduction in poverty rates.
-As shown in Table 5, Medicaid and Medicare, which were included in these tables, have the largest impact at all poverty levels (pre-transfer levels are shown in Table 4, row 1).
-10 The fact that these programs are less valuable than cash must temper this conclusion.
+As shown in Table 5, OASI, Medicaid, and Medicare have the largest impact at all poverty levels (pre-transfer levels are shown in Table 4, row 1).
+The fact that two of these programs are less valuable than cash must temper this conclusion.
 In addition, these programs were not included in Table 3, so they are not responsible for the reduction in poverty shown there.
-The first column of Table 3 shows that OASI was the most important, reducing the poverty rate from 29 percent to 21 percent, a full 8 percentage point reduction, more than half the reduction from 29 percent to 13.5 percent shown in Table 3.
+The first column of Table 5 shows that OASI was the most important program, reducing the poverty rate from 29 percent to 21 percent, a full 8 percentage point reduction, more than half the reduction from 29 percent to 13.5 percent shown in Table 3.
 Other programs contributed modest amounts to the reduction in poverty: the DI program reduced the poverty rate by almost 2 percentage points and the EITC reduced it by about 1 percentage point, as did the UI program.
 Other programs contributed fractions of a percentage point.
-While these figures are small, they roughly add up to the total reduction shown in Table 3.11
+While these figures are small, they roughly add up to the total reduction shown in Table 3.
+The program is a did to the total reduction shown in Table 3.